 The United Kingdom continues to actively support international action to address aviation's climate change effects, in particular through the application of market-based measures.
-The United Kingdom considers that it would be preferable for such action to be taken at a global level.
+The United Kingdom considers that it would be preferable for such action to be taken at a global level and is consequently working through ICAO to develop a global market-based measure that will achieve the organisation's goal of carbon-neutral growth from 2020.
 However, in the absence of appropriate global action, regional action represents an important first step.

 The United Kingdom also considers that where countries choose to apply aviation duties, international rules should not prevent ICAO members from structuring duties in ways that incentivize more efficient and less polluting flights.